tauri-apps/tauri-docs/docs/en/about/security.md

 ## Language Features of Rust

-By turning to the programming language reknowned for its memory-safety and speed, Tauri simply erases whole classes of conventional attacks. `Use after free` just isn't something that can happen with Tauri.
+By turning to the programming language renowned for its memory-safety and speed, Tauri simply erases whole classes of conventional attacks. `Use after free` just isn't something that can happen with Tauri.

 ## Dynamic Ahead of Time Compilation (AOT)